szczyglis-dev/ultimate-chain-parser/README.md

 # Config options

-You can use included config provider or write your own.
-At this moment, 2 config providers are included:
+You can use the included config provider or write your own.
+At this moment, two config providers are included:

-**ArrayConfig** - works on the configuration provided directly from PHP array
+**ArrayConfig** - works with the configuration provided directly from a PHP array

-**YamlConfig** - works on the configuration readed from the YAML file
+**YamlConfig** - works with the configuration read from a YAML file

-### Usage:
+### Usage
 ```php
 <?php